Our Signature Psilocybin Mushrooms, Nature & Rafting Journey! The Best Legal Mushroom Journey Possible, Oregon’s Most Inceredible Natural Places!

 Exploring The Umpqua Valley

-In the afternoon, we launch the rafts for the first of two days on the river.
+After breakfast, we launch the rafts right from the campground for the first of two days on the river.
 The North Umpqua, a.k.a. the Emerald Jewel, is an incredible river lined by the iconic PNW forests that Oregon is famous for!
 It’s a class III, beginner-friendly river yet still exciting, with plenty of places to play and swim.
 Being on the river invites a conscious flow, along with plenty of excitement!

 That night we camp riverside.
 We have a final circle, and people choose how they spend their last night (in community, by themselves in this deep, gorgeous nature, or a mix).